gabrielapedreros/FlaskBlog/README.md

 the instructions that would eventually allow my domain to be secured.
 The domain was connected to the server and then before you know it, the web application is hosted on the web.

+# Unit Pipeline and CI/CD
+In this project, the CI/CD environment I used was Gitlab.
+The code is tested to ensure efficiency of the flask project.

 # Unit Test Coverage
 Name                      Stmts   Miss  Cover
 ---------------------------------------------